 - Shareholder right to transfer shares is restricted

-In Public Limited Company, the shares are offered publicly to the general public.
+- In a Public Limited Company, the shares are offered publicly to the general public.
 Public limited companies could be listed in the stock market or could be unlisted.

-There are a minimum 7 members required to register a public limited company.
+- There are a minimum of 7 members required to register a public limited company.
 There is no upper limit for maximum members in Public Limited Company.

-There can be minimum 3 and maximum 15 directors in the Public Limited Company.
+- There can be a minimum of 3 and a maximum of 15 directors in the Public Limited Company.

-Liability of shareholders are limited so they are not personally liable for any debts and losses of the company.
+- The liability of shareholders is limited so they are not personally liable for any debts and losses of the company.

-Public Limited Company is a separate legal entity registered under the company act, 2013.
+- Public Limited Company is a separate legal entity registered under the company act, of 2013.

-Publishing a company prospectus is necessary for Public Limited Company.
+- Publishing a company prospectus is necessary for a Public Limited Company.

-According to Company Act, 2013, It is compulsory to add word ‘Limited’ after the name of company
+- According to Company Act, 2013, It is compulsory to add the word ‘Limited’ after the name of the company

 - Useful for Raising Capital